마지막에 파일 구조체, vtable 뜯어보는 수업에서 시간을 많이 썼습니다. 이전에 라이브러리 함수를 그냥 쓰기만 했지 소스코드를 직접 분석해본적이 없었어서 그랬던것 같습니다 상당히 어려웠습니다

 Why It's Worth Your Time

 Modern Linux systems are protected by various security mechanisms, yet real-world attackers continue to find ways to bypass them and design exploits.
-This path offers an in-depth analysis of key Linux system hacking techniques based on real vulnerabilities, focusing on how to bypass security mechanisms through hands-on exercises.
-Covering advanced topics like master canary, SECCOMP, SROP, _IO_FILE structure manipulation, and environment variable exploitation, this path systematically builds practical attack skills rather than relying on theory alone.
+This Path offers an in-depth analysis of key Linux system hacking techniques based on real vulnerabilities, focusing on how to bypass security mechanisms through hands-on exercises.
+Covering advanced topics like master canary, SECCOMP, SROP, _IO_FILE structure manipulation, and environment variable exploitation, this Path systematically builds practical attack skills rather than relying on theory alone.
 It is the ideal learning track for anyone aiming to develop professional-level Linux system hacking expertise.
-This path is explained based on the x86-64 architecture of the Ubuntu 22.04/18.04 Linux operating system.
+This Path is explained based on the x86-64 architecture of the Ubuntu 22.04/18.04 Linux operating system.

 Topics Covered